A voice for

 Castor oil works as an osmotic laxative and will penetrate the intestines and hold water within them, influencing a total cleansing effect.
 Castor oil is very effective at penetrating all tissues to a deep level and removing stubborn fluid accumulations that may have taken the form of cysts, lumps or just generalised inflammation.

-• Into the heart of Castor
+• Into the heart of castor

 Castor oil is warm, lubricating and emolliating.
 It is ideal for any form of congestion and irritating dryness.
 Consequently, castor oil can be incredibly beneficial for all forms of internal congestion manifesting in the joints, digestion, skin and reproductive systems.
 It will aid in the removal of any toxic congestion, whilst also moistening and soothing any dry or inflamed tissues that manifested as a result of such built up toxicity.